 Starting a design project without a creative brief is like going shopping without a shopping list!
 You’ll have to guess and improvise most of the time.
-And you’ll waste both time and money, dealing with lots of revisions of the project deliverables.
+Moreover, you’ll waste both time and money, dealing with lots of revisions of the project deliverables.

 A creative brief is a one-two-page written document that sets up your design project for the success.

 It’s the roadmap of your project that sets clear expectations and requirements.
-It covers all the goals, that the project should achieve.
-And it helps to gain a solid understanding of the project scope and intended audience and sets things for a great design.
+It covers all the goals that the project should achieve.
+Also, it helps to gain a solid understanding of the project scope and intended audience and sets things for a great design.

 Also, it ensures that all the stakeholders are on the same page and helps the project to stay on schedule.
 The Creative Brief endorses all the aspects the creative team needs to know about the desired end-results.

 Lastly, it’s a standard agency practice.
 It’s a document developed by the creative team or the client or quite frequently together.

 A good creative brief is clear and specific enough to lead the creative process in the right direction.
 Anticipates potential challenges and provide possible solutions.
 A bad creative brief is incomplete, confusing or ambiguous.

-Keep reading, I’ll guide you through a step-by-step process for writing creative briefs.
+Keep reading, and I’ll guide you through a step-by-step process for writing creative briefs.

 In the meeting phase with the creative team, clarify all the aspects of the project mentioned below: